UofT-DSI/deep_learning_topics/slides-resources/11-busines-pitch.md

 ---

 ##### **Introduction to Business Pitches**
-- **Definition**: A business pitch is a brief presentation by an entrepreneur to potential investors, partners, or customers, showcasing their business idea and strategy.
+- **Definition**: A business pitch is a brief presentation where entrepreneurs showcase their business idea and strategy to potential investors, partners, or customers.
-- **Purpose**: Designed to secure funding, partnerships, or sales.
+- **Purpose**: Its purpose is to secure funding, partnerships, or sales.
 - **Importance**: A compelling pitch can make the difference between securing support or missing out on valuable opportunities.

 ---